 The action commenced in the United States District Court for the District of Massachusetts (the "District Court"), alleging violations of Sections 11 and 15 of the Securities Act and Sections 10(b) and 20(a) of the Exchange Act, was partially dismissed on August 23, 2018.
 In particular, the District Court granted the motion to dismiss the claims under Sections 11 and 15 of the Securities Act, finding that the plaintiff failed to plead a false or misleading statement in the IPO registration statement.
 The District Court did not address the claims under Sections 10(b) and 20(a) of the Exchange Act because, as a result of the dismissal of the claims under the Securities Act, the lead plaintiff lacked standing to pursue those claims.
 Because the action in the District Court was styled as a class action, the District Court permitted the plaintiff to file a supplemental memorandum concerning standing or a motion to appoint a substitute or supplemental plaintiff.
 On September 10, 2018, the plaintiff sought leave to amend his complaint to add a new plaintiff that purportedly has standing to pursue Exchange Act claims, and the Company opposed the motion to amend on September 24, 2018.
 On May 16, 2019, the court denied the plaintiff's motion to amend and the complaint was dismissed.
 Thereafter, the plaintiff timely appealed to the United States Court of Appeals for the First Circuit.
-The plaintiffs filed their appellate brief and the Company's opposition was filed on December 20, 2019.
-The plaintiffs' appellate brief is due on January 31, 2020.
+The appeal has been fully briefed and oral arguments have been scheduled for March 2, 2020.